Family Of the Month

 Council Knight of the Month

 Over the years Ed has been active at many Council, Church and Community activities: LAMB Chairman with over $10,000 in one year (still a record), Blood Drives, Belk Charity Ticket sales, and Fish Fry's…

-Stu is a very involved Knight, who provides Council leadership and service through his charity, unity and brotherhood.
+Ed is a very involved Knight who provides Council leadership and service through his charity, unity and brotherhood.

-Stu is the June Knights of Columbus, "Knight of the Month.”
+Ed is the May, Knights of Columbus, "Knight of the Month.”